Tabassum-Naaz/Netflix/README.md

 # Netflix
-Replica of a responsive OTT platform Netflix
+Replica of a responsive OTT platform Netflix.